amannn/next-intl/README.md

 ## TODO

-- Cache format result?
+- Performance: Cache format result?
+Use fast-memoize like react-intl?
-- Other features of react-intl:
-  - Relative time
-  - Pass currency to number? (if currency is sensitive to locale, use the messages)
+- Relative time. should this be a component? can update over time. can accept an optional now.